4 Top Tether Training Tips for Dogs

 Tether training is by no means a complicated form of dog training but there is definitely a right and a wrong way to go about it.
 To help ensure your success with tether training, consider and employ the top four tether training tips provided below:

-- Familiarize your dog with the tether before you actually start training and teach him that the tether is associated with good things, not bad.
-Start by just attaching the tether to his leash then praise and reward him, working your way up to keeping him on the tether for a few minutes at a time.
+1. Familiarize your dog with the tether before you actually start training and teach him that the tether is associated with good things, not bad.
+Start by just attaching the tether to his leash then praise and reward him, working your way up to keeping hi

 As is true with any type of training, it will take time for your dog to get the hang of tether training.
 Just be firm and consistent in your training methods and be patient with your dog as he learns.
 Once your training is complete both you and your dog will be able to enjoy the benefits!